 Carbamazepine (Tegretol, Carbatrol, Mazetol) is the drug most commonly prescribed

 — for trigeminal neuralgia.
 Other anticonvulsant drugs used to treat trigeminal neuralgia include oxcarbazepine (Trileptal), lamotrigine (Lamictal), phenytoin (Dilantin, Phenytek) and gabapentin (Neurontin).

-Muscle-relaxing agents such as baclofen may be used alone or in combination with carbamazepine or phenytoin.
+Muscle-relaxing agents may be used alone or in combination with carbamazepine or phenytoin.
 Side effects may include confusion, nausea and drowsiness.